Skip to main content

 Checkbox with states

 Checkboxes announce their checked state.
-NVDA uses "not checked" / "checked" / "half checked" for mixed state.
+NVDA uses "not checked", VoiceOver uses "unchecked", and Narrator uses "unchecked" / "partially selected" for mixed state.

 HTML